We all lead busy lives.

 You need to choose!

-Oh, but you want to start a business, loose 20 pounds, have a kid before you’re 40, be a good wife, learn French AND take cooking classes.
+Oh, but you want to start a business, lose 20 pounds, have a kid before you’re 40, be a good wife, learn French and take cooking classes.

 I repeat: you need to CHOOSE.
 I am not saying you can’t have them all.
 You can in time.

-- take poster board or flip chart and write them all down
+- take a poster board or flip chart and write them all down

 - draw all the advantages and disadvantages of each goal